-PHAs may not project-based EHVs; EHVs are exclusively tenant-based assistance.
-All applicable nondiscrimination and equal opportunity requirements apply to the EHV program, including requirements that the PHA grant reasonable accommodations to persons with disabilities, effectively communicate with persons with disabilities, and ensure meaningful access for persons with limited English proficiency (LEP).
+All applicable nondiscrimination and equal opportunity requirements apply to the EHV and SV programs, including requirements that the PHA grant reasonable accommodations to persons with disabilities, effectively communicate with persons with disabilities, and ensure meaningful access for persons with limited English proficiency (LEP).

-This chapter describes HUD regulations and PHA policies for administering EHVs.
+This chapter describes HUD regulations and PHA policies for administering EHVs and SVs.
 The policies outlined in this chapter are organized into seven sections, as follows: